Identify and diagnose Windows Virtual Desktop issues

 Connections that don't reach Windows Virtual Desktop won't show up in diagnostics results because the diagnostics role service itself is part of Windows Virtual Desktop.
 Windows Virtual Desktop connection issues can happen when the end-user is experiencing network connectivity issues.

 Error scenarios are categorized in internal to the service and external to Windows Virtual Desktop.

-- Internal Issue: specifies scenarios that can't be mitigated by the tenant administrator and need to be resolved as a support issue.
-When providing feedback through the Windows Virtual Desktop Tech Community, include the activity ID and approximate time frame of when the issue occurred.
+- Internal Issue: specifies scenarios that can't be mitigated by the customer and need to be resolved as a support issue.
+When providing feedback through the Windows Virtual Desktop Tech Community, include the correlation ID and approximate time frame of when the issue occurred.

-- External Issue: relate to scenarios which can be mitigated by the system administrator.
+- External Issue: relate to scenarios that can be mitigated by the customer.
 These are external to Windows Virtual Desktop.

 The following table lists common errors your admins might run into.

 This list includes most common errors and is updated on a regular cadence.
 To ensure you have the most up-to-date information, be sure to check back on this article at least once a month.

 |Failed to create registration key||Registration token couldn't be created.
 Try creating it again with a shorter expiry time (between 1 hour and 1 month).|